Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 Best Beaches in Santa Cruz

 Santa Cruz has some of the most beautiful beaches on the California coast.
 Soft sand, rolling waves, and breathtaking sunsets make each visit unforgettable.
-Some beaches are famous for the giant rides such as Dipper Roller and 1911 Looff Carousel.
-Some beaches are perfect for surfing and many others offer calm waters for families.
+Some beaches are famous for the giant rides such as the Dipper Roller and the 1911 Looff Carousel.
+Some beaches are perfect for surfing, and others offer calm water for families.
 The coastline is full of hidden gems and scenic cliffs.

 5. Santa Cruz Beach Boardwalk